jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 To start winning the game in the Internet Age, Main Street must demand more "Made In America."
 Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
 I smile, thinking of all those bakers, tailors, designers, engineers, repairmen happily working on a new empowered Main Street.

 ![China comparison](/img\diagrams\then-and-now.jpg)
 _A tale of two ruling philosophies.
-American and China in 1960 versus today._
+One selling itself to keep the past alive, and another moving itself forward.
+Thisi s America's manufacturing centres versus and China's in 1960 versus today._

 ## New and Old Societies As Seen in Celebrities